 Tymnos hotel in Bozburun is a local and family run business for many years.
-The hotel offers a total of 24 rooms which include: 18 standard rooms, 3 deluxe rooms and 3 suites.
+The hotel offers a total of 24 rooms which include: 18 double rooms, 3 deluxe rooms and 3 suites.
 All rooms are beautifully decorated and have an air-condition, large bathroom (WC) and balcony.
 The property is situated at the seafront where you can walk straight into the sea.
 There is a private beach (deck terrace) for hotel guests where you can enjoy breakfasts, refreshment drinks or just enjoy sun tanning and listening to the sea.
 Apart from the hotel, Tymnos also runs a superb restaurant with delicious Turkish meals.

 For extra nights before and after the trip, please contact and book with the hotel directly: email@example.com.

 Additional Tymnos hotel photos (click on the link or photo above)

 Address and Contact:

 Merkez Mah.
 Cumhuriyet Cad.No: 19